Leave this site

 3.5 Each police officer in Essex and Kent should be subject of a performance development review (PDR).
 This should be one of the principle methods by which a police officer’s performance and attendance is monitored and assessed.
 The activities and behaviours expected of a police officer in order to achieve his or her objectives should be in accordance with the relevant national framework which will form the basis of the police officer’s role profile.

 3.6 Any unsatisfactory performance or attendance should be pointed out at the earliest opportunity by the line manager and consideration given as to whether this is due to inadequate instruction, training, supervision or some other reason.
 Consideration should be given to making reasonable adjustments, in accordance with the Equality Act 2010, where an officer has or is believed to have a disability.
 It may be the case that making reasonable adjustments will result in improved performance and/or attendance.
 A disability is defined in the Equality Act 2010 as follows ‘a person has a disability if the person has a physical or mental impairment and the impairment has a substantial and long term adverse effect on the person’s ability to carry out normal day to day activities’.
+Select the following links for guidance on handling challenging conversations in the workplace:

 3.7 Where an individual’s performance or attendance is considered to be unsatisfactory then the line manager will ensure that the officer’s PDR reflects the concerns regarding performance and/or attendance.
-If an annual or six month review is not required at this point, then the line manager will conduct an interim review where the assessment against the role requirement will be either meets role expectations but with some developmental needs or below role expectations.
+If an annual or six month review is not required at this point, then the line manager will conduct an interim review where the assessment against the role requirement will be either 'meets role expectations but with some developmental needs' or 'below role expectations'.
 The line manager will clearly set out in the PDR the evidence of unsatisfactory performance/attendance.

 3.9 Where the individual’s performance or attendance does not improve sufficiently following such initial supportive management action, the formal stages of the performance regulations may be followed.
 In all cases where formal procedures are considered by a line manager, then engagement with the PIU should occur.